Career Growth and Strategy Career Planning and Goal Setting

 • 03

 Do the Job Before You Get It Figure out the main business problems the job you want is supposed to fix, and start solving those problems before you even apply.
-By showing you can deliver value early, you become a sure bet for the employer, not a risk.
+Delivering value early makes you a sure bet for the employer, not a risk.

 • 04